ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 1 row in set.
 Elapsed: 0.002 sec.
 ```

-We can select the `tags` column and see the JSON has been inserted as a string:
+We can select the `tags` column and see that the JSON has been inserted as a string:

 ```sql
 SELECT tags